angelxuanchang/nlp-class/hw0.md

     python3 zipout.py -h

-### Check your accuracy
+### Check your performance

-To check your accuracy on the dev set:
+To check your performance on the dev set:

     python3 check.py